guardian/support-service-lambdas/handlers/zuora-datalake-export/README.md

 Export is **NOT** idempotent.
 Do not blindly re-run the export.
 Lake must ingest the latest increment before lambda can be executed again with `{"exportFromDate": "afterLastIncrement"}`.
-If the lambda is executed before lake ingest the latest increment, then the increment is lost.
+If the lambda is executed before lake ingests the latest increment, then the increment is lost.
 (If this happens use `incrementalTime` method \
-described bellow to retrieve the lost increment.)
+described below to retrieve the lost increment.)

 However it seems to be safe to re-run the export with `incrementalTime` provided.
 This will get the changes since `incrementalTime` but it will not modify the session so when lambda runs again with `{"exportFromDate": "afterLastIncrement"}`